 Once you’ve been referred to a psychologist, psychotherapist, or psychiatrist, that professional will complete interviews with various people close to your child, third-party observations, sessions with your child, and a behavioral and symptom rating analysis.
 These observations, along with a comprehensive medical and behavioral history and further tests, will provide the psychiatric professional with an understanding of your child’s brain makeup, and what might be affecting it.

 We know that raising a child, particularly one with a behavioral disorder such as ADHD, is rewarding but hard work.
-At Family Psychiatry of North Jersey, we’ll take care of some of that stress by providing thorough testing and a comprehensive, individualized treatment plan for your child, which could include a combination of medication, coping techniques, and therapy sessions.
+At Family Psychiatry and Therapy, we’ll take care of some of that stress by providing thorough testing and a comprehensive, individualized treatment plan for your child, which could include a combination of medication, coping techniques, and therapy sessions.
 Throughout the diagnosis and treatment process, our team of experienced professionals will give your child the care he or she deserves.

 When we diagnose a child with ADHD, we take the time to identify the type of ADHD being experienced.
 We then create a customized treatment plan to help overcome or manage the symptoms of this disorder.
 If you feel that your child may have ADHD, contact us today to schedule a diagnostic evaluation, or to find out more about how our services can help.